• Branding & Design

 The other ingredients used, images, graphics, spacing, and typefaces and fonts, all work into the messages transmitted through visual design.
 Before a child learns to read fluently, imagery is principally necessary.

 For those with autism, this may never cease to be the fundamental way of learning and communication.
-Although this is not the only way through, it is a significant one never the less.
+Although this is not the only way through, it is a significant one nonetheless.

-However, there is a note of caution when contemplating designs for children with autism, indifferent to how good your intentions are.
+However, there is a note of caution when contemplating designs for children with autism, indifferent of how good your intentions are.
 Here are a few things you should know.

 Using Color